johnathanvman/F6/index.md

 								Entrys.push("While traveling, my ANY finds a wild carrot growing on the side of the MAP"+choose([", she hops over and yanks it free from the ground before holding it above her head like a trophy.
 She chews loudly as we continue walking.",", and munches it down before we carry on.",", and munches it down as we leave her behind.
 She's pouting when she catches up to us.",".
 She nibbles on it as we continue walking."]))
 								Entrys.push("My ANY hops onto my back, I give her an impromptu ride on my shoulders as we travel. "+choose(["We continue along the MAP in silence.","She messes with my hair as we continue along the MAP.","She plays with my ears as we continue along the MAP.","She rubs her thighs against my cheeks as I carry her."]))
 							}else if(AnyUnit.Tags[0] == "Batgirl"){
-								Entrys.push("While traveling along AMAP, "+choose(["my ANY flies high above.","my ANY glides along above me."]))
+								Entrys.push("While traveling along AMAP, "+choose(["my ANY flies high above.","my ANY glides above me."]))
 								Entrys.push("We "+choose(["walk along","follow", "travel"," continue down"])+" AMAP.
 My ANY "+choose([" holds a wing above her head.
 The sun must be bothering her, but she doesn't complain.","complains about the bright sun as she holds a wing above her head.","looks miserable under the bright sun.","says we should go explore underground again.
 I don't think she likes being out in the sun."]))
 							}else if(AnyUnit.Tags[0] == "Slimegirl"){
 								Entrys.push("We "+choose(["walk down","follow", "travel"," continue down"])+" AMAP.
 My ANY"+choose([" leaves sticky footprints behind.","'s legs merge into a gooey tail.
 Her hips move side to side as she glides along besides me."," takes a blobby teardrop shape.
 She plops along ahead of me."]))
 							}else if(AnyUnit.Tags[0] == "Foxgirl" || AnyUnit.Tags[0] == "Wolfgirl"){
 								Entrys.push("While traveling along AMAP, my ANY"+choose([" squeezes my side, and tells me I'm too flabby."," squeezes my bicep, and tells me I'm too weak."," walks close, and keeps brushing her fluffy tail against me."]))
 								Entrys.push("While traveling along AMAP, my ANY runs over to a "+choose(["fallen tree","old stump","hollow log","crushed barrel","faded signpost"])+", and crouches to sniff around. "+choose(["She walks back with a frown, but won't tell me whats wrong.","She runs back with a smile on her face, but won't tell me why.","I turn away when she hikes her leg over it."," After a while she walks back and we carry on."," She walks back and tells me someone was here recently."]))
+								Entrys.push("While traveling along AMAP, I find a stick.
+I wave it at ANY before throwing it with all my strength."+choose([" Her tail wags furiously, but she resists the temptation to chase it."," She eagerly fetches it."," She only rolls her eyes."," She laughs and says she doesn't do that anymore."," Her tail wags as she fetches it."," She brings it back covered in drool."," Her eyes grow wide before running after it.
+She pouts while bringing it back.
+I ask whats wrong, and she says I shouldn't tease her like that.
+We hug after I apologize."]))
 							}else if(AnyUnit.Tags[0] == "Catgirl"){
 								Entrys.push("We "+choose(["follow", "travel"," continue along"])+" AMAP.
-My ANY"+choose([" hops onto my back, and wraps her legs around me.
+My ANY"+choose([" keeps her distance from me.
+I hope she just needs some space."," keeps her distance from me.
+I hope I didn't upset her somehow."," hops onto my back, and wraps her legs around me.
 She licks my hair with her rough tongue as we walk."," rests her head agaisnt me and purrs as we walk."," asks me to rub her ears while we walk."+choose([" She rests her head against me as I do."," She wraps an arm around me as I do."," Her tongue lolls out as I do."]),"'s ears are perked up, alert for anyone ahead.","'s tail hangs low, I wonder if something is bothering her.","'s tail swishes back and forth as we walk."]))
 							}else if(AnyUnit.Tags[0] == "Froggirl"){
+								Entrys.push("While traveling along AMAP, my ANY"+choose([" gives me a big hug"," hugs me from behind"])+choose([", covering me in musus.",".
+When she pulls away, she leaves a sticky mucus behind."]))
-								Entrys.push(choose(["Instead of walking, my ANY hops as ","My ANY hops onto my back and wraps her sticky tongue around me.
+								Entrys.push(choose(["Instead of walking, my ANY hops as ","My ANY hops onto my back, covering me in mucus.
 I carry her as ","MY ANY croaks loudly as "])+"we "+choose(["follow", "travel"," continue down"])+" AMAP.")
 							}
 						}
 						if(Math.random()<.5){